Awards

 Minnesota’s Manager of the Year

-The non-profit Minnesota School Nutrition Association (MSNA) is proud to announce that Tracy Alexander, Business Systems Manager for Saint Paul Public Schools’ nutrition services department, has been named Minnesota Manager of the Year.
+Deb Vera, Head Cook for Columbia Heights High School in Columbia Heights School District, has been named Minnesota Manager of the Year.
 The award recognizes the dedication, ingenuity and compassion shown by SNA members who have excelled in keeping students fed during the pandemic.

-Alexander will be recognized on May 6, 2022, as part of national School Lunch Hero Day.
+Vera was recognized on May 5, 2023, as part of national School Lunch Hero Day.
 She will also be honored in August when MSNA members meet for their Annual Conference in Saint Cloud.

 Minnesota’s Employee of the Year

-The non-profit Minnesota School Nutrition Association (MSNA) is proud to announce that Marilyn Veryzer, Nutrition Assistant at Johnsville Elementary, Anoka-Hennepin Schools has been named Minnesota’s Employee of the Year.
+Mackenzie Herbst, Kitchen Assistant for Foley High School in Foley Public Schools I.S.D. #51, has been named Minnesota Employee of the Year.
 The award recognizes the valuable contribution of school nutrition employees, ones who exhibit a remarkable commitment to both their school meal program and the students they serve.

-Veryzer will be recognized by the MSNA on May 6, 2022 as part of the national School Lunch Hero Day.
+Herbst was recognized on May 5, 2023, as part of the national School Lunch Hero Day.
 She will also be honored in August when MSNA members meet for their Annual Conference in Saint Cloud.

 MSNA Award Winners